 Instructions

 - The dough should be soft and elastic and will clear the sides of the bowl if mixing with the dough hook.
 Take the dough off the mixer and knead on a lightly floured surface to make a smooth ball.
-Place the dough in an oiled bowl and turn once to grease the surface.
+Place the dough in an oiled bowl and turn once to coat the surface.
 Cover with plastic wrap and leave at room temp to rise until doubled in size (about 1½ hours).

 - Turn the dough onto a floured surface and knead until it forms a smooth ball.
-Divide the dough into 16 equal portions.
+Divide the dough into 12 equal portions.
 Using your cupped hand, roll each piece of dough around in a circle form a ball.

-- Place the buns on the prepared baking sheet, spaced 2" apart.
-Brush the buns with melted butter.
-At this point the buns can be covered with plastic wrap and refrigerated overnight.
-If baking the same day allow the buns to rise for about an hour until doubled in volume.
+- If baking the same day allow the buns to rise for about an hour until doubled in volume.
 If baking the next day, remove the tray from the refrigerator and allow the buns to rise at room temperature until doubled in volume (about 1½ to 2 hours).
 While the buns rise preheat the oven to 375 °F and make the glaze.

 - Using a sharp knife or single edge razor, score the top of each bun with a cross shape.
 Bake until golden brown.
 About 20 minutes.